afeldscher/CS575Final/README.md

 Clicking the badge reveals more information about what step failed and the build logs.

 ### Test
-All of the Kotlin Server code has unit tests written for it.
+* All of the Kotlin Server code has unit tests written for it.
 We used jUnit to write the tests and verify coverage.
 These actually helped us find a few bugs in our hashing code!
+* The frontend React app has basic JavaScript tests.
+The tests use Jest to render React components and verify their behavior.

 ### Deploy